-The 2017 QCTs are based on MSA definitions published in OMB Bulletin No. 13-01 on February 28, 2013 and data from the 2010 Decennial Census and three sets of 5-year tabulations of the American Community Survey (2008 to 2012; 2009 to 2013; and 2010 to 2014).
+The 2018 QCTs are based on MSA definitions published in OMB Bulletin No. 13-01 on February 28, 2013 and data from the 2010 Decennial Census and three sets of 5-year tabulations of the American Community Survey (2009 to 2013; 2010 to 2014; and 2011 to 2015).
 The Census Tract boundaries are according to the 2010 Decennial Census.
 See the latest Designation Notice for complete information.

 Information on Small Difficult Development Areas (SDDAs):